garogers01/Fakebook/README.md

 - settings.html: html and ejs for page

 2. Show friends on own profile and other’s profiles
-- routes/profile.js: updated router; updated gets and posts requests
+- routes/profile.js: updated router; updated get and posts requests
 - profile.html: updated html and ejs for page to show friends

 3. Show interests on profile and other’s profiles (can only see interests of other users if friends)
-- routes/profile.js: updated router; updated gets and posts requests
+- routes/profile.js: updated router; updated get and posts requests
 - profile.html: updated html and ejs for page to show interests (only if friends or own profile)

 4. Suggest people to add with at least 1 mutual friends (triadic closure)